es-tooling/module-replacements/docs/modules/buffer-equals.md

 <!--
 ---
-description: Native Node.js alternatives to the buffer-equal package for buffer equality checks
+description: Native Node.js alternatives to the buffer-equals package for buffer equality checks
 ---
 -->

-# Replacements for `buffer-equal`
+# Replacements for `buffer-equals`

 ## `Buffer#equals` (native)